 There are three ways to submit a FOIA request:

 - Complete an online form.
-The U.S. Department of Homeland Security (DHS) provides an online submission form that it will forward to USCIS once completed.
+The U.S. Department of Homeland Security (DHS) provides an online submission form that it will forward to U.S. Customs and Border Protection (CBP) once completed.
+Alternatively, you can make the same request to U.S. Citizenship and Immigration Services (USCIS), but CBP generally processes such requests much faster.

 - Complete a paper form.
-USCIS provides a paper form (G-639) for this procedure, as well, but it is generally not required.
+USCIS also provides a paper form (G-639) for this procedure, but it is generally not required and takes much longer than an online request through CBP.
 If you choose this option, you must follow the specific instructions on the form.

 - Write to USCIS.
 If you prefer, you can also write your request and mail or fax it to the National Records Center of USCIS.